 Sometimes, it pays to go general with your thank you gift to a customer.

 Amazon gift cards are great because they allow the customer the flexibility to use them for whatever they want, and they allow you to attach a personalized thank you message when you send them.
+Tremendous gift cards also allow you to send Amazon gift cards to clients anywhere across the globe.

 Gift cards work best when they are coming out of the blue and contain an authentic, personalized message.
 Everyone has something he or she has been wanting to buy – sending a $50 gift card can let them choose their own gift and credit your business for helping them get it.

-The moral of this approach is – you don’t always have to overthink your gift giving.
+The moral of this approach is – you don’t always have to overthink your gift-giving.
 Sometimes it pays to keep things simple.

 If you have a customer who has been with your company for a long time but has been relatively quiet, an Amazon gift card is a great way to break the ice and potentially deepen your relationship.